American Eagle Foundation

 The AEF conduct these programs and flights with the licensed permission of the U. S. Fish & Wildlife Service and various State fish and wildlife agencies.

 The AEF’s Educational Bald Eagle Nest Cam Program has grown exponentially since its inception.
-These LIVE high-definition nest cams featuring captive and wild Bald Eagle nests in Tennessee and Florida have captivated millions of viewers from around the globe.
+These LIVE high-definition nest cams featuring captive and wild Bald Eagle nests in Tennessee, Florida, and Washington D.C. have captivated millions of viewers from around the globe.

 The AEF cares for over 70 non-releasable raptors and other birds daily, including the world’s largest collection of non-releasable Bald Eagles who reside in Eagle Mountain Sanctuary.
 These birds are non-releasable due to permanent physical disabilities or human imprinting/socialization.